-One can wonder whether we should invest in building approximate symmetry-restricted 1RDM functionals.
-Especially in light of the fact that explicit symmetry dependence reduces the validity of the functional to only a symmetry class of potentials / systems.
-Moreover, since 1RDM functional theory actually aims to be practical for medium sized systems which often do not display any symmetry, a 1RDM functional relying on symmetry would be of limited use.
-An exception for finite systems would be the spin states, since usually our molecular Hamiltonian is spin-independent.
-Being able to access the different spin states would actually be very useful in the description of transition-metal compounds.
+One can wonder whether we should invest in building approximate symmetry-restricted 1RDM functionals, especially in light of the fact that explicit symmetry dependence reduces the validity of the functional to only a symmetry class of potentials / systems.
+Moreover, since 1RDM functional theory actually aims to be practical for medium sized systems that often do not display any symmetry, a 1RDM functional relying on symmetry would be of limited use.
+An exception for finite systems are the spin states, since usually our molecular Hamiltonian is spin-independent.
+Approximations towards this direction can be found in Refs~\cite{PirisLopezRuiperez2011, Piris2019}, but have recently been criticised for violating important constraints~\cite{Cioslowski2020}.
+Being able to access the different spin states is very useful in the study of transition-metal compounds.
 For infinite models of the bulk of crystals, translational symmetry can be exploited~\cite{SchillingSchilling2019}.

-It is worthwhile to search also for other possibilities to reduce the validity of the functional, because --- inherited from the many-body wavefunction / density-matrix operator --- the exact functional contains an exponentially growing number of parameters $\mat{\xi}$.
-This makes an explicit construction of the functional infeasible and even undesirable for a practical purposes.
-By reducing the number of potentials for which the functional needs to be valid, the flexibility of the wavefunction / density-matrix operator in the constrained-search functional can be reduced, so less parameters $\mat{\xi}$ need to be included in the functional.
+It is worthwhile to search also for other possibilities to reduce the validity of the functional, because, inherited from the many-body wavefunction / density-matrix operator, the exact functional contains an exponentially growing number of parameters $\mat{\xi}$.
+This makes an explicit construction of the functional infeasible and even undesirable for practical purposes.
+By reducing the number of potentials for which the functional needs to be valid, the flexibility of the wavefunction / density-matrix operator in the constrained-search functional can be reduced, so fewer parameters $\mat{\xi}$ need to be included in the functional.
 Another option to reduce the validity of the functional is to exploit that we are typically only interested in a very limited class of external potentials, e.g.\ Coulomb potentials.